 Overall, about 200 objects needed some form of treatment by the conservators at Chicago Conservation Center because of the flood.
 Nearly all have been cared for and are now in storage at the Figge.
 UIMA works already slated for conservation before the flood—mainly African objects—remained in Chicago to receive the treatment they required.

 In August 2009, the UIMA opened a new on-campus art venue in the Iowa Memorial Union.
 The UIMA@IMU, funded almost entirely by the Federal Emergency Management Agency (FEMA) and a grant from the National Endowment for the Humanities (NEH), features more than 500 objects from the UIMA permanent collections, selected specifically to meet classroom needs.
 Temporary and traveling exhibitions are hosted in the Black Box Theater on the third floor at the IMU.

 In 2014 the university entered into a partnership to replace the museum with a facility on leased private property.
 After an extensive site development and design process, UI President Bruce Harreld determined that the estimated cost of this plan was too high and in March 2016 university officials began considering alternative solutions.
-A new art museum construction project was proposed for a site on university property adjacent and connected to the Main Library .
+A new art museum construction project was proposed for a site on university property adjacent to the Main Library .
 In June 2016 the Iowa Board of Regents gave permission for this plan to proceed, with schematic drawings and a budget for the new museum project approved in August 2017.

 Please see our News page for up-to-date information on the building project.

 - - - - - - - - -

 Chief executive officers of the UIMA since its founding in 1969:

 - Mr. James A. Leach, Interim Director January 2017-present